0015. Fundamentals of Horticulture (2 s.h.) F S.

 0356.
 Interior Plantscaping (3 s.h.)

-This course explores the culture and use of foliage and flowering plants indoors, management of the interior environment for plants, plant identification, and business practices for interior plantscapers.
+Explores the culture and use of foliage and flowering plants indoors, management of the interior environment for plants, plant identification, and business practices for interior plantscapers.

 0361.
 Tree Pathology (3 s.h.)
 F. Prerequisite: Horticulture 0340 or arboriculture experience is strongly recommended.